-The effects of changes in aerosols on local and remote changes in temperature, circulation and precipitation are sensitive to a number of model uncertainties affecting aerosol sources, transformation, and resulting climate effects.
+The effects of changes in aerosols on local and remote changes in temperature, circulation and precipitation are sensitive to a number of model uncertainties affecting aerosol sources, transformation and resulting climate effects.
 Therefore, regional climate effects in global model studies must be interpreted with caution.
-When investigating the climate response to regional aerosol emissions, such uncertainties are likely to be confounded even further by the variability between models in regional climate and circulation patterns, leading to greater intermodel spread at regional scales than at a global scale (Baker et al., 2015; Kasoar et al., 2016).
+When investigating the climate response to regional aerosol emissions, such uncertainties are likely to be confounded even further by the variability between models in regional climate and circulation patterns, leading to greater inter-model spread at regional scales than at a global scale (Baker et al., 2015; Kasoar et al., 2016).

-In summary, over the historical period, changes in aerosols and their ERF have primarily contributed to cool the surface temperature partly masking the human-induced warming (high confidence).
+In summary, over the historical period, changes in aerosols and their ERF have primarily contributed to cool the surface temperature, partly masking the human-induced warming (high confidence).
 Radiative forcings induced by aerosol changes lead to both local and remote changes in temperature (high confidence).
 The temperature response preserves hemispheric asymmetry of the ERF but is more latitudinally uniform with strong amplification of the temperature response towards the Arctic (medium confidence).

 [START FIGURE 6.13 HERE]